DennisGross/COOL-MC/README.md

 It allows the investigation of the worst-/best-case behavior of the trained policy for certain state variables.
 Let's assume we have a formal model with state variables $a=[0,5]$, $b=[0,5]$, $c=[0,2]$.
 We now want to investigate the permissive policies independent of $c$.
 Therefore, we generate all the RL policy actions for each state for the different $c$ assignments and incrementally build the MDP. - $c=[0,2]$ generates all the actions for the different c-assignments between $[0,2]$. - $c=[0,1]$ generates all the actions for the different c-assignments between $[0,1]$. - $c<>=[1,2]$ generates all the actions for the different c-assignments [1,2] only if the c value is between $[1,2]$.
 Otherwise, treat $c$ normally.

 ### abstract_features
-It allows model-checking the trained policy on less precise sensors without changing the environment.
+It allows model checking the trained policy on less precise sensors without changing the environment.
 To achieve this, a prepossessing step is applied to the current state in the incremental building process to map the state to a more abstract state for the RL policy.
 We can archive the abstraction by:

 - Passing the abstraction mapping file via the command line (e.g. taxi_abstraction.json)